 little no desire to go to the grocery store, but on the upside, it does bring out my creativity ~ as in what can I make with what’s already here?
 The idea for this Minestrone Italian Sausage Soup recipe is part freezer, part pantry, part end of the year garden.
 It’s hearty and packed with veggies in a rich, tomatoey broth, enhanced with the flavor of sweet Italian sausage and a downpour (you’ll excuse the pun) of grated parmesan raining down on each bowl.

 I try to make a weekly trip to the farmer’s market from the time it opens in the spring until the last vegetables are sold in the fall.
 I love supporting local farmers selling fresh fruits and vegetables, watching the produce change as summer melds into fall and I enjoy the sense of community the farmer’s market brings.
-This Easy Corn Chowder is a great example of what a trip there can bring.
-There’s still plenty of sweet corn at the farmer’s market and roadside stands.
-Buy some sweet corn before summer’s over and make this Easy Corn Chowder.
+This Easy Corn Chowder is a great example of what a trip can yield.
+Here in the Midwest, there’s still plenty of sweet corn at the farmer’s market and all the roadside stands.
+Buy some sweet corn before summer’s over.
+It’s so delicious grilled in the husk with melted butter (doesn’t that make everything better?) or try this Easy Corn Chowder.
 It’s delicious summer farm freshness in a one-pot meal.